2024 Blind T20 World Cup

 The 2024 Blind World T20 also known as 2024 Blind T20 World Cup was a T20I tournament which was also the fourth edition of the Blind T20 World Cup for blind cricketers, held in Pakistan from 23 November to 3 December.

 India were the defending champions of Blind T20 World Cup.
 The Indian cricket team has pulled out of the Blind T20 World Cup.

 The tournament features seven teams: Nepal, India, Afghanistan, Pakistan, Bangladesh, Sri Lanka, and South Africa.

 Squads

-All the squads for the 2024 BlNEP T20 World Cup were announced by the respective blNEP cricket associations.
+All the squads for the 2024 Blind T20 World Cup were announced by the respective blind cricket associations.